 Nature, arts and history buffs can all find something special here.
 For example, several museums depict the region’s connection to the Civil War.
 In fact, Winchester was the site of battlefields that changed hands more than 70 times during the war.
 And about a dozen places in Winchester are listed on the National Register of Historic Places.
 Those interested in pursuing education can keep their brains active at one of its many colleges, including Shenandoah University.
 Or they can enjoy one of its many performance events.
 The town even hosts the Shenandoah Apple Blossom Festival.

-Plus, Woodstock has about six medical facilities per 1,000 people, making it a place with very easy access to healthcare services.
+Plus, Winchester has about six medical facilities per 1,000 people, making it a place with very easy access to healthcare services.

 10. South Boston

 And last but most certainly not least, you have South Boston.
 This small town in southern Virginia has a big city feel with tons of recreational activities to engage in regardless of age.
 And if you want to be around more fellow seniors, you’re in luck: they make 18.5% of the population.
 The town also boasts about 0.50 recreational centers per 1,000 people.
 And history enthusiasts can bask in Virginia’s past here.
 For example, you can visit the South Boston-Halifax County Museum of Fine Arts and History as well as the Crossing of the Dan Exhibit.
 And if you want to unleash the kid in you or spend some time with the grandchildren, you can check out the World of Sports.
 This attraction combines a theater, a bowling alley, a skating rink, arcade, restaurant and more.

 - Considering recent tax reform and political efforts to make some changes permanent, it might be the best time to invest in a workplace retirement plan or a Roth IRA.
 You can make qualified withdrawals from these accounts tax free.
 These funds especially when combined with other sources of retirement income can come in handy.
 In fact, the Virginia cost of living ranks quite high among the 50 states.